Lerici-class minehunter

-The Lerici class is a class of minehunters constructed by Intermarine SpA and owned and operated by the Italian Navy.
+The Lerici class is a class of minehunters constructed by Intermarine SpA and owned and operated by the Italian and Algerian navies.
 The class incorporates two subclasses: the first four ships are referred to specifically as the first series of the Lerici class, while eight more ships produced to a slightly modified design are known as "second series Lericis" or as the Gaeta class.

 The class design has also been used as the basis for ships of the Royal Malaysian Navy (as the Mahamiru class), the Nigerian Navy, the United States Navy (as the Osprey class), the Royal Australian Navy (as the Huon class), and the Royal Thai Navy (as the Lat Ya class).
 Three updated vessels were constructed for the Finnish Navy (the Katanpää class).
 The Republic of Korea Navy operates an unlicensed derivative, known as the Ganggyeong class.

 Design and service history

 Twelve ships were constructed by Intermarine SpA between 1985 and 1996.
 The first four, referred to as the Lerici subclass) were ordered on 7 January 1978.
 Six more ships of an improved design (known as the Gaeta subclass) were ordered on 30 April 1988, with two more Gaetas ordered in 1991.